 For myself it worked out.
-Due to some combination of hard work, determination, privilege, kindness from others, and straight up luck and I got my first job offer in less than 3 weeks.
+Due to some combination of hard work, determination, privilege, kindness from others, and straight up luck, I got my first job offer in less than 3 weeks after leaving Fullstack.
 And it worked out.
 I learned new things, made new pals, earned a good salary, and launched what seems to be a pretty solid career.

 You need a website

 When you don't have years of experience, you need some kind of portfolio of original projects.
 You don't need a ton of projects, but at least 1-3 that you are reasonably proud of.
-The code also needs to be available via github or something similar so folks can see how you write.
-Also try to have a nice visual demo of the thing you built (run it on heroku, put some gifs on github, write out how cool it is in the readme).
-Lots of recruiters don't understand code, but if they see your code running live they can play around with it, or a youtube demo of you presenting about it they can be super impressed and feel fairly confident in saying "hey this kid can code!"
+The code also needs to be available via github or something similar so folks can see your code style.
+Also try to have a nice visual demo of the thing you built (run it on heroku, beef up the readme with gifs and explanations of how cool it is).
+Lots of recruiters don't understand code, but if they see your code running live that they can play around with it, or a youtube demo of you presenting about it they can be super impressed and feel fairly confident in saying "hey this kid can code!"

 I'd also recommend setting up a blog.
 It doesn't have to be great or particularly interesting.
 But as you learn new things, write about them.
 It'll show your commitment/passion/personality.
 It can really help set you a part believe it or not.